 - Applicant must be an employee of, or dependent of an employee of a business or agency operating in the Washington Dulles Airport community.
 (This is defined as inside the fence that surrounds airport property.)

-- Applicant is a graduating high school senior.
+- Applicant is a graduating high school senior (Class of 2019).

 - Applicant must enroll in an accredited community college, trade school, college or university.
 The applicant may be full-time or part-time.